Analysis | Trump’s rally rhetoric is becoming uglier

 Omar immigrated from Somalia amid its civil war when she was 8 years old.

-Trump has also taken to citing MSNBC anchor Ali Velshi, who was struck in the knee by a rubber bullet while covering racial-justice protests.
+Trump has also taken to citing MSNBC anchor Ali Velshi, who was struck by a rubber bullet while covering racial-justice protests.
 That’s despite it occurring months ago.
-Trump occasionally wrongly describes Velshi’s employer and the object that struck his knee.
+Trump has occasionally wrongly described Velshi’s employer and the object that struck his knee.

 “I remember this guy, he got hit on the knee with a canister of tear gas and he went down.
 He didn’t — he was down.
 My knee, my knee,” Trump said, as the crowd laughed.
 “Nobody cared.
 These guys didn’t care.
 They moved him aside.
 And they just walk through him.
 It was like — it was the most beautiful thing.”